x-govuk/govuk-services-list/README.md

 Substitute `register-to-vote` with the name of the file for the service you want to screenshot.

-You can also update all the screenshots (which will take a while) by running this:
+You can also update all the screenshots (which will take a while) by running this command:

 `npm run screenshots all`

 Screenshots will be saved in the `app/assets/images/service-screenshots` folder, using the same name as the json file within `app/services`.
-Images are all 2160x2160 pixels (1080x1080 at 2x resolution), and will be rendered with no cookies set (and so will include any cookie banner).
+Images are all 2160×2160 pixels (1080x1080 at 2× resolution), and will be rendered with no cookies set (so will include any cookie banner).